A Recursive Algorithm for Mining Association Rules

-In this section, we use synthetic databases and consider the usual application of algorithms for frequent pattern searches on a fixed database.
-The studies mainly concern two types of synthetic databases, sparse and dense.
-The datasets are generated as follows.
+\begin{subsubsection}{Synthetic datasets} We now present the comparisons on synthetic data sets.
+For all the data sets we have simulated, the number of individuals is $N = 100,000$.
+Four datasets have a number of items $n = 1,000$.
+Two of these four data sets are constructed using a sequence of independent variables and the other two using a time series.\\ To confirm the importance of the number of frequent 1-items, and thus also that of the parameter $n$, we added two data sets with respectively $n = 4,000$ and $n = 6,000$.
+These added datasets are also obtained using a time series.\\ In each dataset, the transaction sizes remain quite close.
+In the names of the datasets, $n$ is the number of items, $N$ is the number of individuals in thousands and $Me$ is the averaged number of items per transaction.\\

+The two independant datasets are generated as follows.
 For each of the $n$ variables, we first choose randomly a value $p$ in some given interval $J\subset[0,1]$ and then we generate an $N$-sample of the Bernoulli distribution ${\cal B}(p)$.
-The chosen intervals $J$ are given in Tables~\ref{table 1} and~\ref{table 2}.
-For example, line 1 in Table~\ref{table 1} says that for $30\%$ of the $n$ variables, the parameter $p$ of each variable has been chosen uniformly between 0.005 and 0.08.
-For both cases, sparse and dense, we performed tests for two values of the number of variables $n$, respectively 800 and $1\ \!000$, and two values of the number of individuals $N$, respectively $50\ \!000$ and $100\ \!000$.
+The chosen intervals $J$ are given in Tables~\ref{table 2 simul} and~\ref{table 3 simul}.
+For example, line 1 in Table~\ref{table 2 simul} says that for $30\%$ of the $n$ variables, the parameter $p$ of each variable has been chosen uniformly between 0.005 and 0.08.\\ The first independent data set, called $In1000N100Me103$, is generated according to Table~\ref{table 2 simul}, the second called $In1000N100Me163$, according to Table~\ref{table 3 simul}.